mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 ![Modeling_framework](https://github.com/user-attachments/assets/4c78a63e-e484-48b6-94c2-d4fa86745b79)

 As we are trying different regression models including one's that use distance metric, we use one-hot encoding for categorical features and scale the data for features using Standard scaling.
-We also divide label values by 10^5 to have it in the units of $100000.
+We also divide label values by 10^5 to have it in the units of 100000 Indian Rupees.

 ## Linear Regression (Base model)